 We started building a full-scale model of our rocket out of aluminum cans the next week.
 After they realized that it wasn’t totally uncool, the girls circled around one-by-one to take turns tracing, cutting and gluing.
 It didn’t take long to make a shiny aluminum model that stands about one foot tall and four inches in diameter.

-I am happy and proud to say this experience has helped show these girls that science exploration isn’t just for boys or for people in more developed countries.
-STEM has a real purpose that can positively impact their lives.
-I am so thankful to the Peace Corps for providing me with this awesome opportunity and am so proud of my students for giving their all to this project!
+I am happy and proud to say this experience has helped show these girls that science exploration isn’t just for boys or for people in the U.S. STEM has a real purpose that can positively impact their lives.
+I am so thankful to the Peace Corps for providing me with this awesome opportunity and I am so proud of my students for giving their all to this project!